 - Increase truck movements

 - Some odour as stockpiled sediment dries out

 - Removal of some vegetation to access the wetland

-Works will start from early November and will take place in two stages:
+Works started in mid-December 2019 and will take place in two stages:

 - Stage One will involve draining the wetland and resurfacing the bed of the wetland.
-This will commence in early November 2019 for eight months.
+This will take approximately eight months to complete.